What’s the difference between tactical and strategic marketers?

 How do I build a tactical marketing plan?

-To start implementing tactical strategies into your marketing plan, you need to do the following:
+To start implementing tactical strategies and following the tactical marketing process in your marketing plan, you need to do the following:

-• Identify tactical campaigns that would work best for your company’s marketing objectives, such as social media advertising or email blasts.
+• Identify tactical campaigns that would work best for your company’s marketing objectives, such as paid social media advertising, publishing blog content to drive organic traffic, launching drip campaign email blasts that nurture your audience, or guerrilla marketing.

 • Increase brand awareness by implementing some of those strategies into your daily or weekly routine.